Doctors Now Have Many Ways to Prevent and Ease Nausea and Vomiting From Chemotherapy.

 If you need financial help, CancerCare’s financial assistance program can help pay the cost of treatment-related expenses.
 Additionally, the Partnership for Prescription Assistance (PPA) helps patients without prescription coverage get the medicines they need through the public or private program that’s right for them.
 For patients who qualify, drugs can often be obtained free of charge or at low cost.
 The PPA helps people find the right patient assistance program from among more than 475 such programs, including more than 150 offered by pharmaceutical companies.
 Their contact information can be found in the Resources section.

 Q. Is acupuncture an effective treatment for nausea and vomiting caused by chemotherapy?

-A. There have been a number of studies on acupuncture used for this purpose, and the results in this area are mixed.
-Keep in mind that different practitioners apply acupuncture differently.
-If you decide to try it, be sure to let your doctor know.
-Consider acupuncture as a complement to, not a replacement for, the medications your doctor has already prescribed.
+A. There have been a number of studies on acupuncture used for this purpose, with mixed results.
+Talk to your doctor before deciding to try acupuncture, to make sure he or she thinks it’s a good approach in your specific situation.
+Consider acupuncture as a complement to, not a replacement for, the medications your doctor has prescribed.

-Q. My grandmother always swore by tea made with ginger for calming an upset stomach.
-Is there any evidence that this would help me with nausea, now that I’m getting chemotherapy?
+Q. I’ve heard that tea made with ginger can calm an upset stomach.
+Is there any evidence that this can help me with nausea, now that I’m getting chemotherapy?

 A. There is limited data on whether ginger can help prevent nausea in patients receiving chemotherapy.
 However, it’s likely safe for you to drink ginger tea, but check with your health care team to make sure there’s no medical reason why you should avoid ginger.
 If you get the go-ahead, view ginger tea as a complement to any medication your doctor prescribes, and enjoy!

 Q. Can meditation or other relaxation methods help control my nausea and vomiting?